JonKing93/Paleo-DA-Hackathon--October-2022/source/code2.rst

 Open Coding 2
 =============

 In this session, we will practice using the ``gridMetadata`` class to create metadata objects for climate datasets.
+Steps 1 and 2 provide some practice problems for using ``gridMetadata``, and solutions are provided at the bottom of the page.
+If you already feel confident using the class, feel free to skip directly to step 3.

 Goals
 -----
-1. Practice creating metadata objects
-2. Practice using metadata attributes
-3. Create metadata objects for user datasets
+By the end of the session, participants should be able to create metadata objects for their own datasets.

 Step 1: Practice Creating Metadata